danielatuesta55/sql-challenge/README.md

 * table schemata.sql: This is a SQL file holding the code to create the tables of the data base.

 3. **README.md**: it's the current file you are reading.
 I strongly suggest navigating through it and look at the project's objective solution and analysis.
+4. **BONUS.ipynb**: This is the Jupyter Lab file that I used to create my solution for the bonus question of the assignment.
+5. **bonus.csv**: I created this CSV from the query that I made in PgAdmin using SQL.
+This CSV contains all the information needed to do the bonus portion.

 I hope you find my work not only to be complete but to display all the knowledge learned throughout this portion of the Data Science Bootcamp at Northwestern University.